-Child Safety and Practical Tips for Furniture
+Tips for Child Safety and the right Furniture

 Stability – a wide based and sturdy item (eg. high chair) that is very difficult to tip over.